Activity Centres

 Elsternwick Structure Plan and Amendment C256

 The Elsternwick Structure Plan was adopted in 2023 and associated Amendment C256 was exhibited in early 2025.
-Council received several submissions to this exhibition and is advocating for the Elsternwick Structure Plan and these submissions to be included in the planning for the Elsternwick activity centre under the Activity Centres Program.
+Council received several submissions to this exhibition and has advocated for the Elsternwick Structure Plan and these submissions to be included in the planning for the Elsternwick activity centre under the Activity Centres Program.

 Bentleigh Structure Plan and proposed Amendment C262